 If you are migrating WooCommerce to BigCommerce, This article is a brief overview of the process of transferring an entire catalog.

 Before we get started, let’s review the main difference between the two platforms.
 WooCommerce is self-hosted, and BigCommerce is a cloud-based hosted solution.

 There are some definitive trade-offs between the two.
-A hosted platform like BigCommerce provides a turnkey solution, is easy to use, and eliminates having to maintain the server or managing upgrades.
+A hosted platform like BigCommerce provides a turnkey solution that is easy to use and eliminates having to maintain the server or manage upgrades.

 WooCommerce is a self-hosted platform allowing users more freedom to customize.
 However, it also requires more technical skills and a dedicated IT department due to constant updates and maintenance.
 Your company is responsible for any hosting issues, upgrades, and support.

 Here are some of the other features for comparison.

 WooCommerce is a self-managed system that works only with WordPress to create customized online stores.
 Although it is free, you’ll need to purchase various extensions and plugins to get all the functionality that an eCommerce store requires.
 You’ll also pay extra for hosting.
 It can become unmanageable at enterprise levels of volume.

 WooCommerce is an open-source plugin, allowing you to integrate many apps into your website.
 It is one of the most flexible eCommerce solutions out there.
 Unfortunately, integrating the variety of apps and plugins becomes an ongoing issue which increases the cost of ownership significantly.